zoroswap/zoroswap/README.md

 ```

 1. Create an account with a basic wallet component (user).
-2. Mint some token from faucets we created at setup.
+2. Mint some tokens from the faucets we created at setup.
 3. Create a `ZOROSWAP` note requesting a swap of minted assets in line with current oracle prices and send it as a public note to testnet or via endpoint.
-4. Server should pick up the emitted note, consume it and execute against the pool we created earlier and emit new `P2ID` targeted at the user with swapped assets.
+4. Server should pick up the emitted note, consume it and execute against the pool we created earlier and emit a new `P2ID` targeted at the user with swapped assets.
 5. Consume the `P2ID` emitted by the server concluding the test.